w3c/wai-statements/content/generator.md

 title: Generate an Accessibility Statement   # Do not translate "title:".
 Do translate the text after "title:".
 lang: en   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-permalink: /planning/statements/generator/   # Add the language shortcode to the end, with no slash at end, for example: /planning/statements/generator/nl
-ref: /planning/statements/generator/
 last_updated: 2025-05-20   # Put the date of this translation YYYY-MM-DD (with month in the middle)
 first_published: "November 2018"